 I am so so happy at how these turned out.
 I LOOOOVE ginger spiced biscuits and these were perfect first go!
 I really had to stop myself from eating all of them…..They are crisp and just bursting with that warm, spiced great taste.
-I used the Ginger Baking Mix with just a few little extras.
+I used the Velvety Baking Mix with just a few little extras.

 Place butter or oil and the nectar in a small saucepan over low heat.
 Stir for 3-5 minutes or until the butter (if using) melts and everything combines.
 Set aside for 10 minutes to cool slightly.
 Transfer to a large bowl.

 Preheat oven to 180°C. Line 2 baking trays with baking paper.
 Divide dough into 2 even portions.
 Roll out 1 portion until 5mm thick.
 Use your cutters to cut shapes from the dough.
 Place on prepared trays.
 Bake for 10-15 minutes until dark golden brown.
 Set aside on trays for 5 minutes to cool before transferring to a wire rack to cool completely.
-Repeat with remaining dough.
+Repeat with the remaining dough.

 I found mine stayed crisp for about 3 days.